flerlagekr/Utilities/README.md

 Pass three parameters to the url:

 1) doc - The embed URL for the document.
 Get this by opening the Word document on the web, clicking File | Share | Embed This Document, then get the url following the "iframe src=".
-Start with "https" and end witht the right curly bracket.
+Start with "https" and end with the right curly bracket.
 2) width - Width of the embed, in pixels.
 This should be a number.
 3) height - Height of the embed, in pixels.
 This should be a number.